 A Highway to Heroin

 In addition to directly threatening users’ health, opioid painkillers also contribute to another problem: heroin addiction.
-Those who develop addictions to prescription drugs often cannot get them once their prescriptions run out.
+Those who develop addictions to prescription drugs may not be able to get them once their prescriptions run out.
 Many times, this causes them to switch to heroin, which is cheaper and has many of the same effects.
 According to the CDC, three-fourths of new heroin users report taking opioids first.

 The increase in prescription drug abuse has driven a similar increase in heroin abuse.
 In 2015, nearly 13,000 people died from heroin, a threefold increase from 2010.
 When you combine the effects of prescription drugs and heroin, 91 people die every day.